 No-one wants to be frantically searching the contents of books just before an assignment is due in because they've forgotten where a quote they have used has come from - keeping details will help avoid that panic.

 Look up the books you need well in advance of the assignment date

-Your Academic Liaison Librarian has lots of experience in finding, evaluating, and referencing resources.
+The Academic Liaison Librarian for your subject area has lots of experience in finding, evaluating, and referencing relevant resources.
 Book in for a tutorial to discuss your resource needs for your assignment.

 Study Skills Tutors

 Our Study Skills Tutors offer one-to-one or small group tutorials.
 Workshops also run on campus; talk to a Study Skills Tutor about the availability of these workshops.
 The Tutors can help you with improving your study strategies, reflecting on your planning process or developing your academic writing.
 They also have a collection of self-help resources to help you improve your study skills.

 Bookable one-to-one training is available for most of the software and systems that are used day-to-day at the University.
 Our Digital Trainers can help you get to grips with using applications such as Word or Powerpoint effectively for your assignments.

 Assistive Technology Advisers

 Our Advisers provide training on assistive software which supports your study.
 They can assist you with applications which will help with note taking, reading, planning and writing.

 |Search Success is based on SMILE by Imperial College, Loughborough University and the University of Worcester, modified by Library & Learning Services at York St John University.
 It is licensed under a Creative Commons Attribution 4.0 International License.|